 Check your service charge

-The service charge statement for your area will explain what's provided and how much it costs.
+The service provision statement for your area will explain what's provided.